 I’ve been thinking about when I first started saving money back in 2011.
 I realised that maybe some of my money saving techniques – like bulk buying, cashback apps, Groupon deals and printing coupons – won’t work for everyone so I want to take it back to basics…

 Wedding season is here and it can be expensive being a guest, especially if you have a few to attend.
-I’m sharing my thoughts, feelings and money saving tips on being a wedding guest in 2018!
+I’m sharing my thoughts, feelings and money saving tips on being a wedding guest on a budget!

 If you’ve never used everything5pounds then today is the day you should give it a go.
 New customers can get £5 off by following this link but don’t worry if you’re an existing customer you can still get further savings.
 If you use the code MSE5 you’ll get 5% off plus free delivery, that means your items wills £4.75 each delivered!
 The code expires on Monday though so be quick.